Alex-265/CCwirelessSpeaker/README.md

 How to use

-Enter "pastebin get NWhUgi4g <name>"
-Then enter <name> in your Terminal and follow the steps.
+Enter "pastebin get NWhUgi4g" in your Terminal and run the file

 License